luhn/pubsubclub/README.md

 using the [Consul](http://consul.io/).
 However, it should be easy to extend it to use your favorite service discovery should you desire to.

+## Overview

+Each node in a PubSubClub cluster is a _producer_ or _consumer_ or both.
+Consumers and producers communicate with eachother via [a simple WebSocket](SPEC.md) protocol, the consumers informing the producers what pubsub topics they're interested in and the producers broadcasting relevant pubsubs to the consumers.

+Either the producers or the consumers must behave as a WebSocket client and the other behave as a TCP server.
+This must be consistent across the entire cluster.

 ## Scalability

 Each PubSubClub client makes a connection to each PubSubClub server.
 Usually